ansys/pyturbowizard/doc/ConfigFile.md

 ### Additional setup specifications

-In the ```"setup"``` section, you can modify basic settings of your setup.
+In the ```"setup"``` section, modify basic settings of your setup.
 All subelements are optional.
 If no subelements are defined, Fluent defaults are used.

 Available options: